-It is actually harder to tell the difference of a good quality man made ivory than an actual ivory if you did not know the characteristics of real ivory, which is very important to know when replicating an actual ivory faux finish.
-Understanding what you are replicating weather it be organic or not should be researched and studied in order to replicate the finish successfully.
+It is actually harder to tell the difference of a good quality man-made ivory than actual ivory if you did not know the characteristics of real ivory, which is very important to know when replicating an actual ivory faux finish.
+Understanding what you are replicating whether it be organic or not should be researched and studied in order to replicate the finish successfully.

 When I first started thinking about the dome ceiling idea and using a bone ivory faux finish there were two things I was up against.
-One was the fact that bone ivory, like tortoise shell, is rarely used in large quantities and rather more as an accent such as an inlay on the frets of a guitars or as jewelry, pistol grips for hand guns and handles for knives to name only a few.
+One was the fact that bone ivory, like tortoiseshell, is rarely used in large quantities and rather more as an accent such as an inlay on the frets of a guitar or as jewelry, pistol grips for handguns and handles for knives to name only a few.

 Hence my Bone Ivory for Dome Ceiling Ideas was born or at least my ceiling idea of it anyway.

 I wanted the dome ceiling to have the same luster as the bone ivory so I went right to Faux Effects Venetian Gem White on White and troweled on two smooth layers over a base of Setcoat Offwhite because I wanted both a cool and warm white base and yet still somewhat absorbent to color and glaze so it would dry quickly thus cutting down on the time of having to wait overnight for the overglaze to dry which was accomplished using a mix of AquaCreme and Faux Creme Color Van Dyke Brown with a touch of Ultramarine.
 After glazing the dome ceiling with this mix I let it dry and then used an “open palette” of Aquacreme, FCC Italian Sienna, Earth Brown, VanDykeBrown, and FCC White.